-The above schedule includes short-term and long-term deferred income tax assets and liabilities.
-In our consolidated balance sheet, we presented all current deferred income tax assets and liabilities within the same tax jurisdiction as a single amount.
+The above schedule includes current and long-term deferred income tax assets and liabilities.
+In our consolidated balance sheets, we presented all current deferred income tax assets and liabilities within the same tax jurisdiction as a single amount.
 Long-term deferred income tax assets and liabilities are presented using the same methodology.

 We determine our deferred income tax assets and liabilities based on differences between the financial reporting and tax basis of assets and liabilities using the enacted tax rates and laws that will be in effect when we expect the differences to reverse.

-In addition, we record deferred tax assets for net operating loss ("NOL") carryforwards and tax credit carryovers.
-A valuation allowance is recorded when it is more likely than not that all or some portion of the deferred tax asset will not be realized.
-Prior to 2011, we provided a valuation allowance against our U.S. federal and state net deferred tax assets, however, in the quarter ended December 31, 2011, we concluded that it was more likely than not that the deferred income tax assets would be realized and released our entire valuation allowance of \$1.0 million.
-Currently, we believe that it is more likely than not that the Company will realize its current and long-term deferred tax assets as a result of future taxable income.
-Significant factors we considered in determining the probability of the realization of the deferred income tax assets include expected future earnings, the Company's historical operating results and the reversal of deferred income tax liabilities.
+A valuation allowance is recorded when it is more likely than not that all or some portion of the deferred income tax assets will not be realized.
+Currently, we believe that it is more likely than not that we will realize our current and long-term deferred income tax assets as a result of future taxable income.
+Significant factors we considered in determining the probability of the realization of the deferred income tax assets include expected future earnings, our historical operating results and the reversal of deferred income tax liabilities.
 Accordingly, no valuation allowance has been recorded on the deferred income tax assets.
 If we were to determine we are not able to realize all or part of our net deferred income tax assets in the future, we would record a valuation allowance on such net deferred income tax assets with a corresponding increase in expense in the period such determination was made.

-NOL carryforwards created by excess tax benefits from the exercise of stock options are not recorded as deferred income tax assets.
-To the extent such NOL carryforwards are utilized, we will increase stockholders' equity.
-At December 31, 2013, for income tax return purposes we have gross federal and state NOL carryforwards totaling \$201.9 million and R&D tax credit carryforwards totaling \$12.8 million.
+Net operating loss ("NOL") carryforwards created by excess tax benefits from the exercise of stock options or the vesting of RSUs are not recorded as deferred income tax assets.
+To the extent such NOL carryforwards are utilized, the benefit realized will increase stockholders' equity.
+At December 31, 2014, for income tax return purposes we have gross federal and state NOL carryforwards totaling \$418.1 million and tax credit carryforwards of \$23.6 million.
 These carryforwards may be subject to limitations under the Internal Revenue Code and applicable state tax law.
-If not utilized, a portion of the carryfowards will begin to expire in 2024.
+If not utilized, a portion of the carryforwards will begin to expire in 2022.